IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Short and Mid Todos
-* Use mass transit for reliable messaging between service
 * Use same dll in two different services must be allowed
 * Remove SaveChangesAsync and,SaveChangesdDirectly from repo implementations
 	* Use transactions
 * Dynamic loaded dll
-* Build Nuget package to target multiple runtimes and versions
-* Unify logging and make separate DB for logs

 * If found RF database with schema diffrence use new one and update appsettings